Rsmeets99/M_scheme_biofilm_PDE/README.md

 My preferred way of running the code is through WSL within VSCode (see here how to install [link](https://code.visualstudio.com/docs/remote/wsl)).

 # How to run
-Explanation on the different .py scripts is given within the README.md files of their respective directories.
+Explanation on the different .py scripts is given within the README.md files of their respective directories ([biofilm](./Code/Biofilm/README.md) and [porous medium equation](./Code/Porous_medium_equation/README.md)).

 # How to view simulations
 The simulation data is stored with VTX in a .bp folder.
 Note that these can be quite big (on the order of gb for larger simulations), which is the reason I could not upload any premade simulations to GitHub (only accepts files smaller than 100 mb).
 These .bp files can be viewed within [ParaView](https://www.paraview.org/download/).
 You want to use the ADIOSVTX2READER to open the data.
 For 1D one needs the filter `plot data`, while for 2D one needs the filter `scale by scalar` to get a 3D plot.
 For 2D it might also be necessary to go to the properties of the solution and select coloring and then choose u_n instead of solid color to get the plot.
 Afterwards, one can then use the scale by scalar filter to make a 3D plot.